El-Padre12/El-Padre12/README.md

 Im a Cloud Bachelor student at Northwest Vista college, and an aspiring Cloud Engineer with some selfmade experience.
 ## Continously Learning
-Im currently learning AWS, Terraform, and Python.
-Have fundamental knowledge of Computer Networks, Linux & Windows, and Server Components/Hardware.
+Im currently learning AWS, Docker, AgenticAI, and Python.
+I Have fundamental knowledge of Computer Networks(Cisco,Ansible), Linux/Windows, and Server Hardware.
 I am also trying my hand at web development, with a pragmatic approach to website building.
 ## Job
 My current day-job is Peer Academic Coach at my local college, and I am freelance cloud technologies tutor and amateur web developer.